Claiming Tax Deductions for Work Clothing

 Compulsory work uniform

 This is defined as a uniform that identifies you as an employee of an organisation.
-The uniform must be compulsory to wear while you're at work with a strictly enforced policy ensuring its enforcement.
+The uniform must be compulsory to wear while you're at work with a strictly enforced uniform policy.
 If this is true of your uniform, the cost is deductible.
 Typical occupations where a compulsory uniform is required include police officers, nurses, military personnel, airline staff and supermarket staff.

 Shoes, socks and stockings might also be claimed as a deduction if they are an essential part of a distinctive compulsory uniform.
 Their colour, style and type must be specified in your employer's uniform policy, as is sometimes the case with air stewardesses and nurses.
 It might also be possible to claim for a single item of distinctive clothing, such as a jumper, if it's compulsory to wear to work.